jvalue/jayvee/apps/docs/docs/dev/03-jayvee-extensions.md

 #### 1. Implement `BlockMetaInformation`

 The following example defines a block type called `MyExtractor`.
 This block type, for instance, takes no input and outputs a sheet.
-Furthermore, it defines two attributes:
+Furthermore, it defines two properties:

-- `url` of type string
+- `url` of type text
 - `limit` of type integer and default value `10`
   - Considered optional due to the specified default value